Strategy #1: Banish dirt

 Work water gently into the spill and then blot with a dry cloth.
 Repeat until the stain is gone and all the water has been absorbed.
 If you’re patient, you’ll almost always be able to remove the stain.

-On tough spots, try vinegar or club soda
+How to Spot Clean Carpet: On tough spots, try vinegar or club soda

 If water alone doesn’t remove a stain, try a white vinegar and water solution (equal amounts) or club soda before trying stronger commercial cleaning products.

-Test commercial products first
+How to Spot Clean Carpet: Test commercial products first